 Proposed Idaho College of Osteopathic Medicine (ICOM)

 As part of the collaboration and affiliation agreement with ISU, the proposed ICOM – application status has agreed to a long-term land lease for its facility at ISU’s Meridian Health Science Center.
-Construction of a roughly 93,000-square-foot, $34 million building to house the medical school will begin by or in April 2017.
+Construction of an approximately 94,000-square-foot, $34 million building that began in May 2017 and will be completed in June 2018.

 About Osteopathic Medical Schools and Physicians: